 The core aims of the degree of the Doctorate in Clinical Psychology are to provide trainees the skills, knowledge and values:

-In common with many programmes, we have a strong cognitive behavioural orientation, although there is substantial commitment within the academic programme and clinical practice to other psychotherapeutic approaches including systemic therapy and third wave CBT approaches.
-We also wish to develop clinical psychologists who are reflective practitioners as well as scientist practitioners.
+In common with many programmes, we have a strong cognitive behavioural orientation, although there is substantial commitment within the academic programme and clinical practice to other psychotherapeutic approaches including systemic therapeutic approaches and third wave CBT approaches.

 The Doctorate in Clinical Psychology aims to confer high quality research skills that support both clinical and research practice.
 The University of Glasgow is fortunate in having a very high proportion of senior NHS staff with PhDs and active research interests.
-The Unit of Mental Health and Wellbeing where the DClinPsy is based provides a dynamic research environment and has a robust programme of research into mental health which the trainees are encouraged to affiliate with during the course of their training.
+Mental Health and Wellbeing provides a dynamic research environment and has a robust programme of research into mental health with which the trainees are encouraged to affiliate, during the course of their training.
 This research programme aims to improve understanding of psychological disorder through the systematic study of relevant predisposing, precipitating and perpetuating factors and processes.
-Central to our work is the recognition of the multifactorial nature of such developmental and maintaining factors, and so we adopt a bio-psycho-social-developmental framework.
+Central to our work is the recognition of the multi-factorial nature of such developmental and maintaining factors, and so we adopt a bio-psycho-social-developmental framework.

 Professional and personal development is recognised and actively encouraged throughout the Programme.
-The Programme has paperwork and procedures in place, in line with CTCP guidelines, and relevant guiding documents, to embrace an agenda of reflective practice in the context of professional development.
+The Programme has paperwork and procedures in place, in line with BPS standards (BPS 2019), and relevant guiding documents, to embrace an agenda of reflective practice in the context of professional development.
 These measures include self-assessment and reflective writing in Reflective Notes (completed for each clinical placement), Reflective Accounts (as part of the Clinical Research Portfolio) and Individual Learning Plan Review (completed annually to reflect on long term competency development).
-These procedures aim to ensure that trainees "monitor and review their own progress and develop skills in self-reflection and critical reflection on practice" (CTCP Criteria, 2016) and are "cognisant of the importance of self-awareness and the need to appraise and reflect on their own practice" (Benchmark Statement, QAA, 2006).
-Through developing skills in reflective practice, we encourage trainees to identify and define their own abilities, provide evidence of competency development for review with supervisors and tutors, and take these transferable skills on into the workplace (Continuing Professional Development).
-This approach engenders self-awareness, increasing autonomy and an insightful approach to lifelong learning.
-The process also has organisational and accountability implications, allowing the University of Glasgow - NHS Scotland Doctorate in Clinical Psychology to produce qualified clinicians who are capable, competent, and fit for purpose.
+These procedures aim to ensure that trainees "monitor and review their own progress and develop skills in self-reflection and critical reflection on practice" (BPS Standards, 2019) and are "cognisant of the importance of self-awareness and the need to appraise and reflect on their own practice" (Benchmark Statement, QAA, 2006).
+Through developing skills in reflective practice, we encourage trainees to identify and define their own abilities, provide evidence of competence development for review with supervisors and tutors, and take these transferable skills on into the workplace (Continuing Professional Development).
+This approach engenders self-awareness, increasing autonomy and an insightful approach to life-long self-directed learning.
+The process also has organisational and accountability implications, allowing the University of Glasgow - NHS Scotland Doctorate in Clinical Psychology to produce qualified clinicians who are capable and competent.

-As a response to workforce planning needs, all trainees are affiliated to an Aligned Training Pathway including Generic, Older Adults, Child and Adolescent Mental Health, Forensic and Research.
+As a response to workforce planning needs, all trainees are affiliated to an Aligned Training Pathway including Generic, Older Adults, Child and Adolescent Mental Health, and Forensic.
 Trainees complete all core elements of the DClinPsy Programme in accordance with British Psychological Society (BPS) and Health & Care Professions Council (HCPC) guidance on the training requirements to qualify as clinical psychologists.
 The principle underlying aligned training pathways is one of increasing experience with defined clinical populations and service contexts without altering either competences required or Trainee workload.
-Further information about aligned training pathways is available on our website.
+Further information is available on our website about aligned training pathways.

-Recognition of prior learning (RPL) will be applied for candidates who have completed an MSc in Applied Psychology at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care provided jointly by the Universities of Stirling and Dundee, which have significant clinical practice (placement) components.
-Any consideration of RPL will not have any impact on the selection of trainees.
-Further details are available on our website.
-All places in the 2018 intake will be full-time and either 3 years in length or approximately 2.5 years where RPL applies.
+Accreditation of prior learning (APL) is applied to candidates who have completed either the MSc in Applied Psychology (Healthcare) for Children and Young people at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care (MSc PTPC) provided jointly by the Universities of Stirling and Dundee.
+These programmes, which are also funded by NES, have significant clinical practice (placement) components.
+Eligibility for APL does not confer advantage during the selection process, however for those successful applicants that meet the criteria for APL, the duration of the programme is 31 months.
+Further details are available on our website about APL.
+All places in the 2022 intake will be full-time.

 All selection processes and criteria are under continuing review and, whilst the information below is correct at the time of submission, the most up-to-date information will be on our website.